What is registrant contact verification (contact validation) and how will it be used?

 View verification status

 The verification status of an e-mail address is easily visible in the Contact verification overview page in the Domain management menu in the Openprovider control panel.
-Re-starting verification or re-sending the verification e-mail can be done from this page with just one mouse click.
+Re-starting verification or re-sending the verification e-mail can be done from this page by clicking on a green Re-send button in the E-mail address section if the page.

 The verification status for a specific contact or domain is also visible in the domain details pages and the customer details pages.